There

 currently members of such

-groups the whole family retain an
+groups the whole family

 active interest in human rights throughout the world.
-When traveling
+When

-internationally we try to get some feeling for life styles of
+internationally we try to get some feeling for life styles

-various socio-economic groups and to support small local
+various socio-economic groups and to support small

 enterprises.
-We also attempt to bring in the Aboriginal
+We also attempt to bring in the

-and other minority points of view in discussions at meetings and
+and other minority points of view in discussions at

 conferences where these

-appears to be neglected.
+appear to be neglected.

 We